gdbinit/adium-ng-preview/README.md

 # Adium-NG Preview

+**READ THIS FIRST IF YOU WANT TO TRY TO USE THIS SOFTWARE!
+THE SPECIAL NOTES IN PARTICULAR! **

 ## What is this?
 Adium-NG aims to be a fork of Adium <https://adium.im> with different goals.
 Adium original developers did great work in creating this nice application but today it suffers from too many problems, mostly stale development and outdated libraries.
 It also tries to do many things at the same time which I don't agree with.